Sysnomid/sysnomid.com/posts/drafts/blogsystem.md

 excerpt: What blogging system is the best for you?
 ---

 I've used a couple blogging systems over my two years owning sysnomid.com.
-Each has had its own perks and downsides that I'll cover.
+Each has had its own perks and downside that I'll cover.

 ## WordPress
 <img src="/img/wordpress_logo.png" height="400" width="400" />